 If you're using a custom pattern configuration file, have to restore the line manually.

-You can cherry-pick files to be ignored for further analysis.
+You can cherry-pick files that Codacy will ignore on later analysis.
 To ignore a file, expand the issue, click on the cog wheel, select Ignore file from the menu, and confirm.

-This file is now ignored across the entire repository and for all patterns.
+This operation ignores the file across the entire repository and for all patterns.